-As Manager for Higher Education, Dr. Mabel Jones Matthews shares responsibility for providing strategic leadership that delivers NASA's contribution to our nation's efforts in achieving excellence in science, technology, engineering and mathematics, or STEM, education.
-The Higher Education program, projects and activities align to support NASA Education Outcome 1: contribute to the development of the STEM workforce in disciplines needed to achieve NASA’s strategic goals, and Outcome 2: attract and retain students in STEM disciplines through a progression of educational opportunities for students, teachers and faculty.
+[image-62] As Director for the Office of Education Infrastructure Division, Dr. Mabel Jones Matthews shares responsibility for providing strategic leadership that delivers NASA's contribution to our nation's efforts in achieving excellence in science, technology, engineering and mathematics, or STEM, education.

 From June 1999 to March 2006, Matthews served as University Program Manager for NASA's Minority University Research and Education Program, or MUREP.
 MUREP is responsible for ensuring NASA's responsiveness to federal mandates related to Historically Black College and Universities and Other Minority Universities, including Hispanic-Serving Institutions and Tribal Colleges and Universities.
 MUREP's overall aim is to increase the capacity of minority-serving institutions to respond to NASA's overall research and development mission.